zgcrowno/Captain-s-Log/Projects.gmx/README.txt

 in the middle of the conflict, while Aarakis would see the battle through to it's expected conclusion.
 It was after this "battle" that the first instigators of the wartime rebellion would begin to commune.
 Once the war was officially underway, Howitt would be drafted by the Human military, and Tsing would "desert" her biological people in the name of her principles.
+--Aarakis is decommissioned.
+(3372 CT)
+--Klem begins discretely recruiting rebels, including Tsing.
+(3372 CT) --Klem successfully leads the assault on Humanity's Central Intelligence and History Repository.
+(3373 CT) --The Humans retaliate to Klem's previous attack by instituting McCarthian practices upon their Hintaacian subjects.
+(3373 CT)
+--Klem's crew begin attacking pockets of internment camps, gradually freeing or at least attempting to free the growing numbers of Hintaacian prisoners.
+(3373 CT)
+--The Human government once again captures and imprisons Charlie (the former Hintaacian scapegoat) for "conspiring with the enemy".
+This is merely a ploy to lower Hintaacian morale.
+(3374 CT)
+En route to the humans' home base, Howitt is tasked with transporting the prisoner.
+Eventually, the squadron comes under fire by a relatively small group of rebels (certainly one Howitt and his crew are capable of handling), but with the old Hintaacian's words in his ear, Howitt finally snaps, attacking friend and foe alike until Frederickson takes it upon himself to down
+Howitt, Howitt's crew, and their special cargo.
+--News of Charlie's death spreads.
+Hintaacians the world over enter into a period of mourning and resignation.
+Klem himself leads his final solution in a last-ditch attempt to deprive the Humans of their most effective distinction from the Hintaacian forces: The willingness to cross the line.
+(3374 CT)
+--After Klem's final solution, Humanity sees its greatest solidarity since the beginning of the war effort.
+Unprecedented resources are poured into an all-out assault on the Hintaacian rebels.
+(3375 CT)
+--Aarakis is recommissioned.
+(3375 CT)
+--The Humans manage to locate the Hintaacian hideout with the help of Stuart (who has been in contact with Klem since shortly after the NRR).
+Stuart justifies this to himself with reminders that his son is once again involved.
+(3375 CT)
+--The Humans launch their final attack on the Hintaacians' base.
+The outcome is indeterminent.
+(3375 CT)

 //////////////////////////////////////////////Monologues////////////////////////////////////////////////